 - Eye irritation.
 If the sap of a poinsettia plant comes in contact with the eyes, they can become red and irritated.
 If this happens, flush the eyes with water.

 - Allergic reaction.
 Some people are more sensitive to poinsettia plants than are others.
 Reactions to poinsettia plants are more common among people who have latex allergies, since latex and poinsettia plants share several proteins.
+Also, if you're allergic to avocados, bananas, chestnuts, kiwis and passion fruits you might have a greater chance of being allergic to poinsettia plants.
 In case of a severe reaction, seek prompt medical attention.

 - Bates B. Potentially toxic plant ingestions in children: Clinical manifestations and evaluation. http://www.uptodate.com/home.
 Accessed Oct.
 14, 2016.

 - Poinsettia.
 Natural Medicines. https://naturalmedicines.therapeuticresearch.com.
 Accessed Oct.
 14, 2016.